Section 195 of TDS

 Consequences of Non-Compliance of Section 195

-Suppose TDS is not deducted appropriately by the Income Tax Act of 1961.
+Suppose TDS is not deducted appropriately under the Income Tax Act of 1961.
 In that case, the person making the payment must pay the required Tax plus interest and penalties imposed by the Income Tax Department.

 Here are the consequences of not following Section 195 of the Act: